mysociety/fixmystreet/install/ami.md

 This basic installation uses the default cobrand, with a (deliberately) rather garish colour scheme.
 You should then proceed to [customise your installation](/customising/).

+Please also see the instructions for [updating your installation](/updating/ami/).